 - Team Audits (360)

 - Succession Planning

 - Benchmarking jobs

 - Goal setting and achieving objectives

 - Incorporating HR with business strategy

 What is Psychometric Testing?

 Psychometric testing refers to the process of measuring a candidate’s relevant strengths and weaknesses.
 This form of measurement is primarily employed to assess employment suitability, including company-candidate fit.
-The aim of psychometric tests is to gain an accurate bearing of the candidate’s cognitive abilities and personality/behavioural style.
-As such these tests measure a candidates ability to promptly and accurately learn complex information to aid in problem solving processes.
-Abstract reasoning tests are culture-fair as questions are presented in diagrammatical form which reduces its emphasis on verbal ability.
+The aim of psychometric tests is to gain an accurate bearing on the candidate’s cognitive abilities and personality/behavioural style.
+As such these tests measure a candidates ability to promptly and accurately learn complex information to aid in problem-solving processes.
+Abstract reasoning tests are culture-fair as questions are presented in the diagrammatical form which reduces its emphasis on verbal ability.

 Cognitive abilities (i.e. numerical reasoning and spatial reasoning etc) are important characteristics to the successful application of skills in many occupations.
 Psychometric testing can provide key insights into a candidates ability to communicate, make decisions and calculate cause and effect in certain occupational scenarios.

 Personality / Behavioural style psychometric tests